Hotel credit cards are among the most underrated credit cards out there, in my opinion, given the perks that they potentially offer.

 - Fifth night free on award stays

 As is the case with all hotel programs, the treatment you’ll receive will vary depending on where in the world you are.
-I’ve found Diamond recognition to be excellent in Asia, for example, while it’s generally less great in the US.
+I’ve found Diamond recognition to be excellent in Asia, for example, while it’s generally hit or miss in the US.